 Is it any good?

-This charming film is a Field of Dreams for the younger set.
+This charming film is like Field of Dreams for the tween set.
 The two movies share a couple of features: the winning presence of James Earl Jones and a longing for a simpler world.
 Both also attempt to leave the viewer with a life-affirming message.
-At the same time, THE SANDLOT doesn't take itself too seriously.
-For the most part, Sandlot works.
+At the same time, The Sandlot doesn't take itself too seriously.
 The kids are just right -- they can really play the game, and there's a refreshing lack of precocious, obnoxious types.
 While it trades in the stock cliches of baseball films, it does so with utter conviction and innocence.
 And, for once, here's a sport film for kids that isn't about winning.

-Families can talk about the appeal of sports movies.
+Families can talk about the appeal of sports movies like The Sandlot.
 Why are there so many of them?
 Is it always a guarantee that the underdogs will come out on top?

 Do you have to have been a kid in the 1960s to appreciate this movie?
 Why or why not?
 What about it appeals to kids of different generations?

 - In theaters: April 7, 1993

 - On DVD or streaming: January 29, 2002